ricardofpu/spring-boot-camunda-example/README.md

 ## Introduction

 Sometimes, we need an orchestration engine in our microservice architeture to handle workflows.
-The Camunda is a opensource framework writen in java for Business Process Management.
+Camunda is an opensource framework writen in java for Business Process Management.
 This example demonstrates how to build a Spring Boot application with embedded Camunda enginer

 ## Project Frameworks